4 Things Every Beekeeper Must Know AFTER Catching a Swarm of Bees

 Swarms Located on a Shrub

-It is said that this makes the bees feel like they have chosen the hive of their own free will, reducing the risk that they will abscond.
-You have fewer bees flying up and away so it is gentler on the bees.
+It is said that this makes them feel like they have chosen the hive of their own free will, reducing the risk that these bees will abscond.
+You have fewer bees flying up and away, so it is gentler on the bees.

 Swarms Located on Thick Branches